-I think we can all agree than writing your own copy is tricky.
+I think we can all agree that writing your own copy and content is tricky.
 Whether it’s for your website, blog or social media channels, it’s never easy to write about yourself and your business.

 If you keep trying to sit down and work on your copy but it feels like you’re just banging your head against a brick wall, then you’re probably in need of a few tips to help get those words flowing.

-As a copywriter and translator, you’d think writing my own copy would be a walk in the park.
+As a copywriter and translator myself, you’d think writing my own copy would be a walk in the park.
 After all, it’s what I do for other people every day.